Reviving a Rusty Wok

 Scrubbing

-To Dish Soap, or Not to Soap?
+To Dish Soap, or not to soap?

-What’s the Best Cleaning Tool for a Wok?
+What’s the best cleaning tool for a wok?

-If your wok is excessively rusty, steel wool or other scouring pad is the way to go.
-For normal cleaning, you can use any kind of sponge.
-Avoid using stainless steel scrubbers, which can be too harsh on the pan and your hands.
+If your wok is excessively rusty, steel wool or other scouring pad is the thing to reach for.
+In normal times, you can use just about any kind of sponge to wash your wok.
+You can read more about it in our guide to washing your wok.

 Heat the wok over medium-low heat, and pour in 1 tablespoon of neutral oil.
-Swirl the oil around the surface of the wok, then use a paper towel to spread it evenly.
-Don’t worry if you still see a bit of brown residue on the paper towel – this is normal.
+Swirl the oil evenly around the surface of the wok.
+Use a paper towel to spread the oil around the entire interior surface.
+You can use a metal spatula/wok spatula to move the paper towel so your hands don’t need to get close to the heat.

 How to Prevent Your Wok from Rusting in Future